Chlordiazepoxide

-Chlordiazepoxide, trade name Librium among others, is a sedative and hypnotic medication of the benzodiazepine class; it is used to treat anxiety, insomnia and symptoms of withdrawal from alcohol and other drugs.
+Chlordiazepoxide hydrochloride, sold under the brand name Librium, is a sedative and hypnotic medication of the benzodiazepine class.
+It is used to treat anxiety, insomnia, and symptoms of withdrawal from alcohol, benzodiazepines, and other drugs.
+It is also used to discontinue long-term use of other, shorter-acting benzodiazepines due to its long half-life.

-Chlordiazepoxide has a medium to long half-life but its active metabolite has a very long half-life.
-The drug has amnesic, anticonvulsant, anxiolytic, hypnotic, sedative and skeletal muscle relaxant properties.
+Chlordiazepoxide has a medium to long half-life, while its active metabolite has a very long half-life.
+The drug has amnesic, anticonvulsant, anxiolytic, hypnotic, sedative, and skeletal muscle relaxant properties.

 Chlordiazepoxide was patented in 1958 and approved for medical use in 1960.
-It was the first benzodiazepine to be synthesized and the discovery of chlordiazepoxide was by pure chance.
-Chlordiazepoxide and other benzodiazepines were initially accepted with widespread public approval but were followed with widespread public disapproval and recommendations for more restrictive medical guidelines for its use.
+It was the first benzodiazepine to be synthesized, and the discovery of chlordiazepoxide was by pure chance.
+Chlordiazepoxide and other benzodiazepines were initially accepted with widespread public approval, but were followed with widespread public disapproval and recommendations for more restrictive medical guidelines for its use.